• Skip to main content

 Church

-The Rev. Dr. Greg Smith is an ordained United Church of Christ (UCC) minister who has served 10 Protestant congregations affiliated with 5 denominations: Christian Church (Disciples of Christ), Evangelical Lutheran Church in America (ELCA), National Association of Congregational Christian Churches, Presbyterian Church (USA), and United Church of Christ (UCC) in the Dallas – Arlington – Fort Worth metropolitan area of North Texas and in the Naples – Marco Island – Fort Myers area of Southwest Florida.
-Most recently he served as Interim Senior Pastor of Advent Lutheran Church (ELCA) in Arlington, Texas (2024-2025).
+The Rev. Dr. Greg Smith is an ordained United Church of Christ (UCC) minister who has served 11 Protestant congregations affiliated with 5 denominations: Christian Church (Disciples of Christ), Evangelical Lutheran Church in America (ELCA), National Association of Congregational Christian Churches, Presbyterian Church (USA), and United Church of Christ (UCC) in the Dallas – Arlington – Fort Worth metropolitan area of North Texas and in the Naples – Marco Island – Fort Myers area of Southwest Florida.
+His most recent roles are Interim Senior Pastor of Advent Lutheran Church (ELCA) in Arlington, Texas (2024-2025) and Interim Senior Pastor at First Christian Church (Disciples of Christ) in Fort Worth, Texas (2026-present).

 Pastor Greg specializes in guiding congregations through times of transition, bringing both deep experience and considerable training to his role as an interim pastor.
 He has completed formal training through Interim Ministry Network and Clergy Leadership Institute.
 Recently he completed a year long Preaching Justice fellowship.
 Pastor Greg’s theological education includes an undergraduate degree in ministry from Dallas Christian College, a Master of Divinity degree from Logsdon Seminary at Hardin-Simmons University, and a Doctor of Ministry degree from Amridge University.